 U.S. Customs and Border Protection (CBP)

-The primary mission of Customs and Border Protection is to keep terrorists and their weapons out of the U.S. It also has a responsibility for enforcing U.S. trade laws and facilitating international travel.
-The website offers contact information for Customs and Border Control, answers to frequently asked questions, forms, and CBP news.
+The primary responsibility of U.S. Customs and Border Protection is to enforce customs and immigration law at or near the U.S. border and ports of entry.
+The website offers contact information for CBP, answers to frequently asked questions, forms, and CBP news.

 Department of Justice (DOJ)

-The DOJ, headed by the Attorney General, controls federal law enforcement and handles the legal business of the United States.
-The Attorney General represents the United States in legal matters generally and gives advice and opinions to the President and to the heads of the executive departments of the Government when so requested.
+The Department of Justice, headed by the Attorney General, oversees several federal law enforcement agencies and represents the federal government in various legal matters.
+The Attorney General also gives advice and opinions to the President and to the heads of the executive departments of the Government when so requested.
+It contains several immigration-related agencies.

 Executive Office for Immigration Review (EOIR)

-The Executive Office for Immigration Review adjudicates immigration cases through immigration court proceedings, appellate reviews, and administrative hearings.
+The Executive Office for Immigration Review oversees several departments that conduct immigration court proceedings, appellate reviews, and administrative hearings.
 The main EOIR webpage has links to immigration courts nationwide and to the Immigration Court Practice Manual.
-It provides information about immigration from the court’s point of view.

 Department of State

-The Department of State is responsible for issuing visas.
+The Department of State is responsible for conducting U.S. foreign policy and diplomatic relations.
+Its functions include issuing passports and visas and coordinating refugee and humanitarian assistance.
 It publishes the Foreign Affairs Manual, which contains information on citizenship and nationality (Volume 7) and interpretations and instructions on provisions for issuing visas and waivers (Volume 9).

-The Visa Information center handles visa requests from abroad.
-The website provides information about visa types and eligibility, visa application forms, and a directory of U.S. embassy locations around the world.
+The Bureau of Consular Affairs handles visa requests.
+This website provides information about visa types and eligibility, visa application forms, and a directory of U.S. embassy and consulate offices around the world.

 Bureau of Population, Refugees, and Migration